sir-ragna/my-malloc/readme.md

 Using `brk` directly and `malloc` or other libc functions that rely on malloc is a recipe for disaster.
-This is why you don't see any `printf` usage in this software but I'm also using the `write` systemcall for output.
+This is why you don't see any `printf` usage in this program.
+I'm relying on the write system call for output.